 Welcome to Pittsburgh, a city I first visited about 10 years ago to kayak right through the city, eat the “best Philly cheesesteak outside of Philly” according to a college friend, and ride the inclines for a view over the city.

 When I saw it was en route to Richmond back when we were planning our road trip, I knew I had to make it back.

-And so we did, staying three nights in two hotels, one a charming B&B with a reputation for throwing amazing weddings and the other the downtown Omni.
+And so we did, staying three nights in two hotels, one a charming B&B with a reputation for throwing amazing weddings.

 Our first two nights were spent in the Morning Glory Inn, a beautiful inn built in the 1800s by a German entrepreneur.
 These days, the inn is known for hosting spectacular weddings, but, of course, they also host regular guests in between.